vvmurthy/ipilab-assignments/src/main/java/assignment2/README.md

 To get the value 2 in `storeNumbers`, we would access the element at index 1:
 `int two = storeNumbers[1];`

+You can access the size of a 1D built in array through the command `myArrayName.length`, replacing `myArrayName` with the name of your built-in 1D array.

 **Default Values on Initialization**

 Let's say I just created a new array to store ten integers in a built-in array.